piuma-ts/schema/README.md

 - idiomatic: used as suggested in the docs: `import { z } from zod; z.object()`
 - optimal: used in a way that generates more compact code `import { object } from zod; object()`

-This comparison warrants more data points, but the difference we can tentatively observe, roughly reflects the comparative terseness of @piuma/schema definitions as seen already at the source level.
+This comparison warrants more data points, but still is quite representative of the differences you should expect.
 Here is an attempt to explain the numbers above:

-- ArkType relies on its own string based DSL to define types, which while terse potentially embeds a considerable amount of unminifiable strings in the output
+- ArkType relies on its own string based DSL to define types, which while elegant potentially embeds a considerable amount of unminifiable strings in the output
 - Valibot (and optimal Zod) requires more function calls, e.g. `string()` vs. just `string` in @piuma/schema and does so even when nesting, e.g. `array(object({}))` vs. `array({})`
-- Zod idiomatically uses method calls (e.g. `z.object()`) and even chaining, which are not minifiable (unless you bring out heavy tools like Google Closure)
+- Zod idiomatically uses method calls (e.g. `z.object()`) and even chaining, which are not minifiable (unless you bring out really heavy tools like Google Closure's advanced mode, which is a minefield of its own)

 ## Speed Comparison